svermeulen/vim-easyclip/README.md

 Author:  [Steve Vermeulen] (https://github.com/svermeulen), based on work by [Max Brunsfeld] (http://www.github.com/maxbrunsfeld)

-[EasyClip](https://github.com/svermeulen/vim-easyclip) is a plugin for Vim which contains a collection of clipboard related functionality with the goal of making using Vim simpler and more intuitive without losing any of its power.
+[EasyClip](https://github.com/svermeulen/vim-easyclip) is a plugin for Vim which contains a collection of clipboard related functionality with the goal of making Vim's clipboard simpler and more intuitive without losing any of its power.

 A good starting point for the motivation behind this plugin can be found in Drew Neil's post [Registers: The Good, the Bad, and the Ugly Parts](http://vimcasts.org/blog/2013/11/25/registers-the-good-the-bad-and-the-ugly-parts)